Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Proposed Method

 \subsubsection{Latent filling consistency loss}

 Adopting latent space data augmentation for generation tasks has been challenging due to the inherent difficulty of obtaining target data corresponding to augmented latent vectors.
-Similarly, when implementing the LF method, training the TTS system with the same loss functions as before becomes problematic because there is no corresponding speech containing the speaker information for augmented speaker embedding $\tilde{s}$.
-To address this challenge, we propose a latent filling consistency loss (LFCL), which is a modified version of SCL tailored for augmented speaker embeddings.
-LFCL can be computed in the same way as the SCL, with the only difference being the use of $\tilde{s}$ and $\tilde{x}$ instead of $s$ and $\hat{x}$, respectively, where $\tilde{x}$ is a generated acoustic feature with the $\tilde{s}$.
+Similarly, when the LF method is adopted for the speaker embedding, it is impossible to calculate the $L_{Rec}$ because there is no corresponding ground-truth speech containing the speaker information for the augmented speaker embedding $\tilde{s}$.

+To address this challenge, we propose a latent filling consistency loss (LFCL), a modified version of SCL tailored for augmented speaker embeddings.
+The LFCL can be computed as follows:

+where $\tilde{x}$ is a generated acoustic feature corresponding to $\tilde{s}$.
+LFCL measures the closeness between the speaker embedding of $\tilde{x}$ and $\tilde{s}$, and encourages $\tilde{x}$ to have the same speaker characteristics as the input augmented speaker embedding $\tilde{s}$.
+By using the LFCL, we can successfully update the ZS-TTS system with the augmented speaker embedding without the need for $L_{REC}$.
+This allows the ZS-TTS system to be trained with speaker embeddings not contained in the training dataset.
+The training process incorporating LFCL is detailed in the following section.